KITrokopter/Documentation/network_protocol/README.md

 Header header
-uint32 chessboardWidth # The amount of horizontal corners of the chessboard. uint32 chessboardHeight # The amount of vertical corners of the chessboard. float64 chessboardRealWidth # The widht of the chessboard, leftmost corner to rightmost corner. float64 chessboardRealHeight # The height of the chessboard, topmost corner to bottommost corner.
+uint32 chessboardWidth # The amount of horizontal corners of the chessboard. uint32 chessboardHeight # The amount of vertical corners of the chessboard. float64 chessboardRealWidth # The width of one chessboard field. float64 chessboardRealHeight # The height of one chessboard field.
 ---
 bool ok
 ```